armi1189/CV/README.md

 I've worked as freelance sound engeneereng in my previous life.
 No more insterested in that job because i wanted to complete my stuides and do something different with my life.
 By the way i still have good knowledge of sound manipolation software such as Logic Pro and CuBase, and good knowledge of recording techniques, mixing and instrumentation.

-#### Social Studies

-I've done social studies at University, that gave me deep knowlodge of subjects as psicology, sociology, semiotics.

 ## Education

 #### Makers Academy (16 March to 6 Jun 2015)